computationalgeography/lue_consume/README.md

 # lue_consume
-Dummy project for testing whether consuming the LUE repository works OK.
+Dummy project for demonstrating how and testing whether consuming the LUE repository works.

 When configuring the project, CMake will first try to find LUE using `FindPackage`.
 If that fails, `FetchContent` is used to download and configure LUE (and HPX) as part of the `lue_consume`